Enzo Di Pede: Career

 In 1976, he played in the National Soccer League with Toronto Italia for three seasons.
 Di Pede was a member of the MISL Champion New York Arrows as a backup goalkeeper in 1979–1980.
 Di Pede won MISL Goalkeeper of the Year honors in 1981 as a member of the Chicago Horizons and later played for the Kansas City Comets.
 On October 7, 1986, the Minnesota Strikers signed Di Pede, but he spent the season as a backup.

 International career

 Di Pede played with the Canada men's national under-23 soccer team, and made his debut on April 1, 1979 against Bermuda.

 Personal life

 Born in Italy, he and his family immigrated to Toronto, Ontario, Canada.
-Di Pede idolized long-time Italian national team goalkeeper Dino Zoff as a young soccer player.
+Di Pede idolized long-time Italy national team goalkeeper Dino Zoff as a young soccer player.

 Di Pede led a series of youth soccer camps in Kansas City, Missouri, U.S. with several fellow MISL players.
 After retiring, Di Pede, along with teammate Gino Schiraldi, opened a bagel shop and catering company in Kansas City.